spaceape3001/YourQuill/share/www/help/class.md

 ## Files

-All classes are defined in the classes folder (<tt>/.classes</tt>), and they have a corresponding <tt>*.class</tt> file extension.
+All classes are defined in the classes folder (`/.classes`), and they have a corresponding `*.class` file extension.
 This file follows the standard format, however, context is not currently supported.

 ### Key